u-jung/atom-dm/README.md

 `./atom-dm -i kal`

 The procedure is the same as described on *Retrieving archival description from www.deutsche-digitale-bibliothek.de*

+#### Retrieving archival description from a repository inside findbuch.net ####
+**Important!** Before using this feature make sure you have the right to do so.
+Ask the concerned institutions if you may use their metadata inside your AtoM installation.

+Befor you can start retrieving data from one of those repository open the site of the repository inside your browser.
+Now get the following informations:
+* the sub domain of the repository aka the part between *https://*and *.findbuch.net* inside the url
+* the repository id.
+You will find this as the arid parameter inside the url query string
+* a valid PHP session id.
+Open the javascript cosnole on your broweser and enter *document.cokie* .
+Replace the current value of PHP_SESSION_COOKIE inside *atom/main/g.py* with your cookie parameter!

+Try:

+`./atom-dm -i fbn {repository sub domain} {repository id}`

+Try:

+`./atom-dm -i kal`

+The procedure is the same as described on *Retrieving archival description from www.deutsche-digitale-bibliothek.de*

 ### Here comes the Query to get a list of libraries and archives described by Wikidata ###
 (You can use it at https://query.wikidata.org)